राम

 नामामृत गोडी वैष्णवां लाधली | योगियां साधली जीवनकळा || ४ ||

-The nectar-sweetness of the Name has been found by the Vaishnavas - the yogis have mastered the art of living through it.
+The Vaishnavas have found the nectar-sweetness of the Name; through it the yogis have mastered the art of living.

 Dnyaneshwar introduces a word that changes everything: namamrita.
 Name-nectar.
 The Name fused with the elixir of immortality.
 Not a metaphor.
 A report.
 The Vaishnavas found the sweetness.
 The yogis found through it the art of living, jivanakala.
 The Name does not take you out of life.
 It teaches you how to live with the craft and presence of a master potter shaping clay.